Milton, VT 05468

 Facilities / Amenities

 This park is open to day use visitors only.
 There is a two thousand foot (2000') sand beach offering great swimming.
-Canoes, kayaks, peddle boats and row boats can be rented through the park office, as can stand-up paddle boards.
+Canoes and kayaks can be rented through the park office, as can stand-up paddle boards.
 There are shaded and open picnic grounds with tables and cooking grills as well as a play area.